Here Grows New York

 Here Grows New York is a 2018 English-language American urban planning film directed by Myles Zhang and advised by urban historians Kenneth T. Jackson and Gergely Baics.
 The data visualization follows the history of New York City’s infrastructure and street system development from 1609 to the present day.
 The video was released onto YouTube by Myles Zhang, an undergraduate in architectural history at Columbia University, on October 25, 2018.

-The video quickly went viral, gaining over four million views.
+The video quickly went viral, gaining over five million views.
+The film is used in dozens of architecture and urban planning classes about the history of the urban form.

 Synopsis

 Through analysis of geo-referenced historic maps, this film follows the spatial history of New York City’s five boroughs from the initial Dutch settlement of New Amsterdam in the seventeenth century, through the British colonial era, Industrial Revolution, and into the modern era.
 This illustrates New York City’s slow but steady growth in the pre-modern era, followed by the rapid explosion of the city’s surface area, infrastructure, and population in the twentieth century.
 The resulting short film presents a sequence of “cartographic snapshots” of the historic extent of urbanized area for every twenty to thirty years.
 The film ends by rewinding four centuries of urban development in a reverse time-lapse.
 In the final scene, a quote from E.B.
 White’s 1949 soliloquy to New York City flashes across the screen: “The city is like poetry: it compresses all life, all races, and breeds, into a small island and adds music and the accompaniment of internal engines.”